Did you ever have an excellent product or service, perfectly suited for a target company, but you never closed the deal?

 First and foremost, you are risking that your one contact at a client company might depart, leaving you empty-handed or at least with an uncertain future of your sales contract.

 Also, you are gambling with the fact that other people, crucial in the decision-making process are not included and persuaded into buying your product or service as well.

 This is where account based selling comes into play, as the most precise and profitable sales approach.

-Account Based Selling means selected salespeople in your company are targeting and developing relationships with decision makers at your customer company.
-That way the relationship with someone on customer’s side is always alive and each and every one of them is given reasons for purchase aimed at their job position specifically.
+That way the relationship with someone on the customer’s side is always alive and each and every one of them is given specific reasons for purchase based on their job position.